spacelift-io/user-documentation/docs/integrations/api.md

 }
 ```

-{% hint style="info" %}
+!!! info
     You'll need to pass in **token** as a query variable for the above example query to work.
 When making a GraphQL query with your favorite API Client, you should see a section called GraphQL variables where you can pass in an input.
-{% endhint %}

 **GraphQL Variables Input:**